 - Market risk.
-The Commercial Paper are fixed-income securities assets and their market price is subject to potential fluctuations, mainly due to the evolution of interest rates.
+The Commercial Paper are fixed-income securities assets, and their market price is subject to potential fluctuations, mainly due to the evolution of interest rates.
 Therefore, the Issuer cannot ensure that the Commercial Paper will be traded at a market price that is equal to or higher than the subscription price. - Credit risk.
 The Commercial Paper is secured by the Issuer's total net worth.
 The credit risk arises from the potential inability of the counterparty to comply with the obligations set out in the agreement and involves the possible loss that a full or a partial breach of these obligations could cause. - Risk relating to changes in the credit rating of the Issuer.
-The Issuer's credit rating may be downgraded due to an increase of its indebtedness or due to the deterioration of its financial ratios, which would imply a worsening of the Issuer's capacity to meet its payment obligations.
+The Issuer's credit rating may be downgraded due to an increase in its indebtedness or due to the deterioration of its financial ratios, which would imply a worsening of the Issuer's capacity to meet its payment obligations.

-On 20 March 2019, Axesor (AXESOR RISK MANAGEMENT, S.L.U.) issued a rating report assigning the Issuer a credit rating of BBB, with a positive outlook.
-One year later, on 8 April 2020 a new report was issued updating that rating.
-As a result of this new report, Axesor assigned the Issuer with a rating of BBB with a stable outlook.
-On 15 April 2021 and 5 April 2022 Axesor updated the Issuers rating with a BBB and a stable outlook This rating focuses on an assessment of solvency and the associated credit risk in the medium and long term.
+On 26 March 2019, Ethifinance Ratings, S.L. (hereinafter, "Ethifinance") issued a rating report assigning the Issuer a credit rating of BBB, with a positive outlook.
+One year later, on 8 April 2020, a new report was issued updating that rating.
+As a result of this new report, Ethifinance assigned the Issuer with a rating of BBB with a stable outlook.
+On 15 April 2021 and 5 April 2022 Ethifinance updated the Issuers rating with a BBB and a stable outlook.
+On April 4, 2023, Ethifinance updated and increased the rating to BBB+ with a stable outlook.
+On April 4, 2024, Ethifinance updated again the rating maintaining the rating in BBB+ with a stable outlook.
+This rating focuses on an assessment of solvency and the associated credit risk in the medium and long term.

-Pursuant to Axesor nomenclature, a BBB rating means "More than adequate capacity to meet its financial obligations".
+Pursuant to Ethifinance's nomenclature, a BBB+ rating means "adequate capacity to honor its financial commitments."

-Liquidity risk.
+- Liquidity risk.
 This is the risk by virtue of which investors may not be able to find a counterparty for the securities when they want to sell the Commercial Paper prior to their maturity date.
 Even though the admission (incorporación) of the Commercial Paper will be requested to MARF in order to mitigate this risk, an active trading on the market cannot be guaranteed.

 Moreover, the Issuer has not entered into any liquidity agreement, and, consequently, no entity has undertaken to ensure put and call prices of the Commercial Paper.
-Therefore, investors may not find a counterparty for the Commercial Paper.
+Therefore, investors may not find a counterpart for the Commercial Paper.